taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 The <span class="notranslate"> **_tuned-profiles-cloudlinux_** </span> package brings a range of kernel under-the-hood tunings to address high LA, iowait issues what were detected earlier on particular users deploys.
 The package also encloses OOM adjustments to prioritize the elimination of overrun PHP, <span class="notranslate"> lsphp, Phusion Passenger </span> workers processes over other processes (e.g. ssh, a cron job).

-There are three profiles provided by CloudLinux OS Shared:
+There are three profiles provided by CloudLinux OS:
 <div class="notranslate">

 ```